abhishekarya1/Hash-Define-myNotes/content/spring-boot/rest.md

 // alt syntax
 @RequestParam(name = "userId") String user
 @RequestParam String user 						// query key should be "user"
-@RequestParam(required = false) String user 		// it is required by default and abscence leads to error
+@RequestParam(required = false) String user 		// it is required by default and absence leads to error
 ```